gabrielweyer/azure-functions-telemetry/README.md

 Discards a specific telemetry type.
 This is useful when having a noisy telemetry.
 You can tweak the processor to only discard successful dependencies, you can also modify the implementation to discard multiple dependency types.

+#### Custom In-Process V4 - HealthFunction

+Navigate to `http://localhost:7074/api/health` in your favourite browser.

+To keep Function Apps on a consumption plan alive and limit the number of cold starts, developers tend to use Application Insights [URL ping test][url-ping-test].
+These results in many requests being recorded in Application Insights.
+I've configured App Insights to discard such requests.

+Note that `HEAD` is more commonly used than `GET` for ping tests but it's easier to issue a `GET` with a web browser.

 ### Custom In-Process V4 - HttpExceptionThrowingFunction

 Navigate to `http://localhost:7074/api/exception` in your favourite browser.